 If you do not have a fence and cannot afford one, there are also some ways to keep your dog outside without a fence.
 You'll need to ensure such methods will withstand though your determined dog.

 If it will take some time to erect some type of fencing or build a dog run, putting your dog on a leash or long line before exiting the door can be your best temporary management tool.

 Training a Reliable Recall

 All dogs should be trained a reliable recall.
 This cue can save your dog's life and keep him out of trouble.
-You cannot expect though to have your dog respond to your recall in presence of cows if he struggles coming when called when out in the yard with nothing going on or when he sees birds or squirrels.
+However, you cannot expect to have your dog respond to your recall in presence of cows if he struggles coming when called when out in the yard with nothing going on or when he sees birds or squirrels.

 Only once the recall is proofed, can you expect a good level of response, although there is no such thing as a 100 percent reliable recall.
-Dogs are not robots, and a day may come where they may be exposed to a situation you haven't yet practiced with.
+Dogs are not robots, and a day may come when they are exposed to a situation you haven't yet practiced with.

 Here are some tips for training your dog to come when called.
 If you are ever not sure whether your dog will come when called in a specific situation, keep him on leash just to be sure.
 Every time you call your dog and your recall goes to deaf ears, you are weakening it.

 Remember: owning a dog is a big privilege, but it is also a big responsibility.
 Always make sure your dog is not a nuisance.

 You cannot totally get rid of a dog's instincts, but you can ask for alternate behaviors (always rewarding generously) and provide some outlets for their instincts.